 (General Permit 1 -- Maintenance and repair of existing features) [V:\lum\LUR\WebDev\fww\fww_gp01.html] is available for the replacement of an exsiting bulkhead that is collapsing or in disrepair.
 If a new bulkhead is being proposed within freeshwater wetlands, transition areas, or State Open Waters an (Individual Permit) [Link] (IP) is required.

-Bulkheads are regulated pursuant to the Coastal Zone Management rules at N.J.A.C.
+Bulkheads in the coastal zone are regulated pursuant to the Coastal Zone Management Rules at N.J.A.C.
 7:7.
-Bulkheads located outside of coastal areas are subject to the retaining wall standards of the Flood Hazard Area Control Act Rules at N.J.A.C.
+Bulkheads located outside of coastal areas are subject to the bulkhead design and construction standards of the Flood Hazard Area Control Act Rules at N.J.A.C.
 7:13-12.13.
 A flood hazard area individual permit in accordance with N.J.A.C.
 7:13-10, 11 and 12 will be required.

 Bulkhead construction and/or reconstruction within coastal areas generally requires a permit.
 If the project does not qualify for the below described exemption, General Permit-by-Certification, or General Permits, a CAFRA, Coastal Wetlands, and/or Waterfront Development Individual Permit may be required.

 The “Jurisdiction” tab of the "Coastal Areas" webpage can help you determine which areas of your site may be regulated.
 The availability of certain permits depends on the project’s location.